nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 This feature allows the user to mark certain internships as a Favourite.
 The user can input any number of ID's in a single command to mark them all as favourites.

-The functionality to remove a command's favourite status will be implemented in v2.1.

 **Format:** `favourite {Internship ID}`

 **Example:**